-Joint and Several
+Joint and Severa

-Local governments, within each regional district, are joint and severally liable for each other's long-term debt borrowings through the MFA.
-When a municipality passes a borrowing bylaw and presents it to its regional district for the purpose of issuing security, all municipalities within the region must vote on their acceptance of that borrowing.
+Local governments within each regional district are jointly and severally liable for each other's long-term debt borrowings through the MFA.
+When a municipality passes a borrowing bylaw and presents it to its regional district for the purpose of issuing securities, all municipalities within the region must vote on their acceptance of that borrowing.
 Approval of the bylaw binds each municipality with joint and several obligations.